Uncover 11 Hidden Fun Facts About Thailand

 Copyright: © 2013 Rustic Pathways

 Elephants are revered in Thailand and are considered the country’s national animal.
-Elephant images are incorporated in many art works and were featured on the national flag until 1917.
+Elephant images are incorporated in many art works and were featured on the Thai flag until 1917.
 White elephants in particular are significant in the country, since they are associated with royalty and symbolize strength and power.

 A Rustic Pathways student enjoys enrichment activities with an Asian elephant in Thailand.